Altoros/altoros.github.com/_posts/2013-05-06-lets-test-it-well.markdown

 ## DRY!ness

 There are 2 strategies to share the same data among different examples.
-They are

-* shared context
+### shared context

 Use `shared_context` to define a block that will be evaluated in the context of example groups using `include_context`.
 You can put settings(something in the `before`/`after` block), variables, data, methods.
 All things you put into `shared_contex` will be accessible in the example group by name.

 > Defining `shared_context`:
 {% highlight ruby %}
 shared_context "shared_data" do
   before { @some_var = :some_value }

   def shared_method
     "it works"
   end

   let(:shared_let) { {'arbitrary' => 'object'} }

   subject do
     'this is the shared subject'
   end
 end
 {% endhighlight %}

 > Using `shared_context`:
 {% highlight ruby %}
 require "./shared_data.rb"

-  describe "group that includes a shared context using 'include_context'" do
+describe "group that includes a shared context using 'include_context'" do include_context :shared_data
-    include_context :shared_data

-    it "has access to methods defined in shared context" do shared_method.should eq("it works")
+  it "has access to methods defined in shared context" do
+    shared_method.should eq("it works")
   end

-    it "has access to methods defined with let in shared context" do shared_let['arbitrary'].should eq('object')
+  it "has access to methods defined with let in shared context" do
+    shared_let['arbitrary'].should eq('object')
   end

   it "runs the before hooks defined in the shared context" do
     @some_var.should be(:some_value)
   end

-    it "accesses the subject defined in the shared context" do subject.should eq('this is the shared subject')
+  it "accesses the subject defined in the shared context" do
+    subject.should eq('this is the shared subject')
   end
 end
 {% endhighlight %}

-* shared examples
+### shared examples

 Shared examples used to describe a common behaviour and encapsulate it into one example group.
 Then examples can be applied to another example group.

 > Defining `shared_examples`:
 {% highlight ruby %}